UPDATE: Newbiz disabled registrations, use email to email admin.

-Let’s say that you have already created your WordPress blog, installed a theme and some basic plugins.
+Let’s say that you have already created your blog, installed a theme and some basic plugins.
 The next thing that you would want to do is make sure that when people join your blog to write, they don’t see certain features that only you the admin have access too.

 Example: I have a stats plugin and another plugin to mask links so I can track the clicks and see vital traffic stats.
 I don’t want my members to use/see these features so I enabled a few options in a plugin to fix this issue.
 If you want to run a multi-author blog then hide certain menu button’s (dashboard menu buttons) from everyone but the admins.
 I don’t trust plugin author’s to code this into their plugins.
 The plugins are not made for multiple author blogs.